krober10nd/SeismicMesh/docs/source/usrman/tutorial.rst

 Data
 --------

 Data for this 2D tutorial can be downloaded for the BP2004 benchmark model::

     wget http://s3.amazonaws.com/open.source.geoscience/open_data/bpvelanal2004/vel_z6.25m_x12.5m_exact.segy.gz

-See instructions at the link https://wiki.seg.org/wiki/2004_BP_velocity_estimation_benchmark_model
+For more instructions, see the link https://wiki.seg.org/wiki/2004_BP_velocity_estimation_benchmark_model

 Things to know